winhamwr/presentations/build-measure-learn/one/01_slide.md

 * **learn**- are there people willing to use their phone to file returns at all?

 !SLIDE bullets incremental
+# Zappos #

+* online clothing retailer known for great customer servie
+* over $1 billion in revenue
+* aquired by Amazon for $1.2 billion

+!SLIDE bullets incremental
 # Zappos: assumptions #

-* aquired by Amazon for $1.2 billion, great customer service
-* didn't start like a rocketship
 * frustrated that there was no central online place to buy shoes
 * assumed that customers would buy online for a superior retail experience